Ranked #1 Children's Hospital by U.S. News & World Report

 "We focus on what families want and need—comprehensive evaluation and expert treatment for the child and family as a whole—plus counseling, support and the special services they're going to need."

-– Wayne Tworetzky, MD, director, Fetal Imaging, and associate in Cardiology
+– Wayne Tworetzky, MD, Director of Fetal Imaging, Senior Associate in Cardiology

 About half of babies born with congenital heart defects can be diagnosed prior to birth.
-Click here for a checklist of key questions to ask at your next ultrasound appointment.
+Download this checklist of key questions to ask at your next ultrasound appointment.

 ...
 Our Fetal Cardiology Program is still the innovation leader

 On September 13, 2001, Boston Children's Hospital’s Fetal Cardiology Program - part of the #1 ranked Heart Center - made history: a team of Boston Children’s pediatric cardiologists—along with maternal/fetal medicine specialists at Brigham and Women's Hospital—opened a baby’s pinched heart valve while that baby was still in his mother's womb.

 This was the first successful fetal cardiac intervention in the world!

 Jack Miller, born two months later on November 21, continues to thrive—and, like our program itself—has turned 10 years old!

 Without fetal intervention, Jack would have been born with a rare congenital heart defect called hypoplastic left heart syndrome (HLHS).
 If Jack had been born with this defect, he:

 Instead of three or more major procedures, Jack had just one—with a total cost savings to family and insurers of more than $500,000.

 Since 2001, we’ve performed more than 150 fetal interventions, and our experienced, skilled clinical team has refined its techniques and process for ever-better outcomes.